beech80/clipt/DEPLOYMENT.md

 ```

 ## Troubleshooting

+### Permission Issues on Windows
+If you encounter "EPERM: operation not permitted" errors during deployment:

+1. Close any running instances of the application or development server
+2. Close code editors that might be locking files
+3. Temporarily disable antivirus or add exceptions for the project folder
+4. Try running the command prompt as Administrator
+5. Use the `--force` flag with npm install: `npm install --force`

+### Other Common Issues

 - **Build Errors**: Check the error logs and make sure all dependencies are installed
 - **PWA Not Working**: Verify that the service worker is registered correctly